-- 9 credits from GEO courses at the 400 level or 800 level as approved by the student's guidance committee.
-(Plan A and B) - A minimum of 9 credits from 800-level or above courses taken inside or outside of the Department of Geography, Environment and Spatial Sciences as approved by the student's guidance committee/advisor.
-(Plan A and B) - 9 credits from GEO courses at the 800-level or above as approved by the student's guidance committee.
-(Plan B Only)
+- 9 credits from GEO courses at the 400 level or 800 level as approved by the student's guidance committee. - A minimum of 9 credits from 800-level or above courses taken inside or outside of the Department of Geography, Environment and Spatial Sciences as approved by the student's guidance committee. - Plan B Students Only: 9 credits from GEO courses at the 800-level or above as approved by the student's guidance committee.